james-jw/mongodb-rest-api/README.md

     <pre><code>/rest/{version-number}/{endpoints...}</code></pre>
     <pre><code>/rest/v1/people</code></pre>

-    This API does not define an entity schema but instead merely provides a standard mechanism for querying and grouping accross collections of entities of varying types.

     <h2>Response Format</h2>
     Objects returned from a query will more or less resemble the document they originate from with a few exceptions: